ratcityretro/NameThatPokemon-IronmonExtension/README.md

     ├── namesList.json
     └── ntpVars.json
  </code></pre>

-## How to Use

-1. **Drop in the Extension**
-   After downloading the latest release ZIP, unzip the contents into your Ironmon Tracker `extensions` folder.
-You’ll find a Lua script and a folder with the JSON files.

 2. **Enable the Command and/or Reward**
    In the tracker’s **Streaming settings** (figure a), under the **Stream Connect** options (figure b), enable the `!namethatpokemon` command labeled `[EXT] Add a Name for a Pokemon` (figure c) and/or the **Name That Pokemon** channel point reward (figure d).
 The reward needs one assigned to it from this menu.